 In addition to cost savings we must also consider any lost effectiveness due to testing only direct dependencies.
 To do this we first mapped all component builds in the exhaustive test plan onto component builds in the DD test plan.
-We examined all failures in the exhaustive test plan and for each failure, noted the specific component version that failed to build and the other component versions on which it directly depended.
-Then, we checked whether the same component version failed in the same context when we tried to build it during the DD test plan execution.
+We examined all failures in the exhaustive test plan and for each determined the specific component version that failed to build and noted the other component versions on which it directly depended.
+We then checked to see that the same component failed in the same context when we tried to build it during the DD test plan execution.
 We found that for the system studied each failure in the exhaustive test plan is covered by one in the DD test plan during this analysis.